isabella232/asset-compute.en/help/custom-workers-internals.md

 #### Upload renditions {#upload-rendition}

-After each rendition is created and stored in a file with the path provided by `rendition.path`, the [Asset Compute SDK](https://github.com/adobe/asset-compute-sdk#adobe-asset-compute-worker-sdk) uploads each rendition to a cloud (either AWS or Azure, depending of which one was requested to be used).
-A custom worker will get multiple renditions at the same time if, and only if, the incoming request has multiple renditions pointing to the same worker url.
-The upload to cloud storage is done after each rendition, and before running the callback for the next rendition.
+After each rendition is created and stored in a file with the path provided by `rendition.path`, the [Asset Compute SDK](https://github.com/adobe/asset-compute-sdk#adobe-asset-compute-worker-sdk) uploads each rendition to a cloud storage (either AWS or Azure).
+A custom worker gets multiple renditions at the same time if, and only if, the incoming request has multiple renditions pointing to the same worker URL.
+The upload to cloud storage is done after each rendition and before running the callback for the next rendition.

 Note that `batchWorker()` has a different behavior, as this will actually process all renditions and only after all have been processed, will upload them.